 The Board of Directors is responsible for, amongst over things, developing, reviewing and refreshing medium and long term business strategies, policies and development plans, and ensuring their delivery and reviewing the principal risks and risk management framework.
-Decisions taken by the Board of Directors follow extensive review and consideration regarding stakeholder impact, as well as the need to maintain high standards of business conduct and the need to act fairly.
+Decisions taken by the Board of Directors and the Executive Committee follow extensive review and consideration regarding stakeholder impact, as well as the need to maintain high standards of business conduct and the need to act fairly.